acdaniel864/capstone/README.md

         * Calculate an estimating the drinking window for fine winesbased on grape variety and vintage quality. <br>

 ## Areas for Improvement:
-1. Group the producers more thoroughly.
+1. The producers could be grouped more thoroughly, there are likely some remaining producers that have been split in two due to slight differences in vinyard names for example.
 2. Review methods to extract or find grape varietry for vivino 1 dataset.
-3. Do exact same eda and modelling for higher price wines.
-What is the difference?
-It is generally said minimum for IG wines is $100.
+3. I'd like to do the same eda and modelling for higher price wines of $100 and above.
+To discover if there are any differences.
 4. Predict ratings using price and other features.
 Try predicting ratings without price using RNNs perhaps.
 5. Build a classification model that classifies wines as over/underpriced.
 6. Develop the application game to have difficulty levels and to be more aesthetically pleasing.